 Placing a Temporary Dental Crown

 When the dental crown is prepared using an impression, your tooth will need to remain covered.
-That will require you to wearing a temporary crown until your next appointment.
-At Vita Dental Spring, this takes about 10 minutes, and you can then walk out of the dental office.
+That will require you to wearing a temporary crown until your next dental appointment.
+At Spring Tx Dentist, this takes about 10 minutes, and you can then walk out of the dental office.

 Choosing the Right Shade